-In the year 2005, the National Oilseeds and Vegetable Oils Development (NOVOD) together with the ICRISAT consortium, planted Jatropha on 160 ha common property land belonging to the Velchal village and classified as wasteland.
+In 2005, the National Oilseeds and Vegetable Oils Development Board of the government of India, together with the ICRISAT consortium, planted Jatropha on 160 ha of common property land belonging to the Velchal village which was classified as wasteland.
 Jatropha seedlings approximately 60 cm high were planted at 2m x 2m spacing at Velchal watershed.
-Plants were grown under rainfed conditions and no irrigation was applied.
-Soil and water conservation practices (e.g., bunding and trenches) were implemented to harvest more rainfall.
+Plants were grown under rain-fed conditions and no irrigation was applied.
+Soil and water conservation practices (e.g. basins and contour trenches) were implemented to harvest more rainfall.
 Fertilization (30 kg N ha-1 and 12 kg P2O5 ha-1) was applied during the Jatropha planting.
-Further fertilization (50 kg N ha-1 and 57 kg P2O5 ha-1) was applied in year 2007.
-Growth parameters and seed yield of Jatropha crop was recorded.
+Further fertilization (50 kg N ha-1 and 57 kg P2O5 ha-1) was applied in 2007.
+The growth parameters and seed yield of Jatropha crop were recorded.
 The plantations were mainly located in the hillock area, although some plantations are also found in the valley.

 Before the initiation of the project, landless and marginal farmers were called to a planning meeting along with the village institutional body (known as Gram Sabha).
 The objective of the proposed project, the work protocol, and potential local benefits were discussed.
 Self-help groups were formed based on the voluntary interest of poor people in need of livelihood opportunities.
-The group members were trained in various activities such as nursery raising, planting, harvesting and oil extraction.
+The group members were trained in various activities, such as nursery raising, planting, harvesting, and oil extraction.

-Data on crop characteristics to estimate crop water uptake was collected at the ICRISAT experimental site, a micro-watershed located at the ICRISAT campus in Hyderabad (17.53°N latitude and 78.27°E longitude) where Jatropha seedlings (3m x 2m spacing) were planted on 4 ha of land in 2004.
-Since then, the Jatropha has been cultivated under good management practices, including fertilization (90 kg N and 40 kg P2O5 ha-1 year-1) and various agronomic measurements.
-Seed yield and oil content has been monitored.
+Data on crop characteristics to estimate crop water uptake was collected at the ICRISAT experimental site, a microwatershed located at the ICRISAT campus in Hyderabad (17.53°N latitude and 78.27°E longitude) where Jatropha seedlings (3m x 2m spacing) were planted on 4 ha of land in 2004.
+Since then, Jatropha has been cultivated under good management practices, including fertilization (90 kg N and 40 kg P_2O_5 ha-1 year-1) and various agronomic measurements.
+Seed yield and oil content have been monitored.

 The monitored site is characterized by similar climate and rainfall patterns as the degraded wasteland that was planted with Jatropha in the Velchal watershed.
 The topography of the landscape is relatively flat (1-2 % slope).
-The Vertisol soil that covers the site has low permeability and a soil depth at approximately 2-3 meters.
+The Vertisol soil that covers the site has low permeability and a soil depth at approximately 1.5-2 meters.
 Rainfall is highly erratic, both in terms of total amount and distribution over time.
-The mean annual rainfall equal to 860 mm, of which 85 % is distributed between June and October.
-Pictures in Fig. 2 show Jatropha plantation and its fruiting stage at Velchal and ICRISAT watershed during year 2010.
+The mean annual rainfall is equal to 860 mm, of which 85 % is distributed between June and October.
+Pictures in Fig. 2 show Jatropha plantation and its fruiting stage at Velchal and ICRISAT watershed during 2010.

-3. Material and Methods
+Material and methods

-Fig. 3 shows a conceptual representation of the hydrological cycle at watershed scale.
-Rainfall is partitioned into various hydrological components as defined by mass balance equation: Rainfall = Out flow from the watershed boundary (Surface runoff + base flow) + Groundwater recharge + Evapotranspiration (Evaporation + Transpiration) + Change in soil moisture storages.
-Where fraction of rainfall stored into Vadoze zone is known as green water; and water available into groundwater aquifer and amount of water reached at river stream is known as blue water16.
+Figure 3 shows a conceptual representation of the hydrological cycle at watershed scale.
+Rainfall is partitioned into various hydrological components as defined by mass balance equation: Rainfall = Out flow from the watershed boundary (Surface runoff + base flow) + Groundwater recharge + Evapotranspiration (Evaporation + Transpiration) + Change in soil moisture storages, where fraction of rainfall stored into Vadoze zone is known as green water and water available into groundwater aquifer and amount of water reached at river stream is known as blue water.42